Rayc940/ece5160-fast-robot/lab7/lab.md

 Bd = Delta_T * B
 ```

 The initial state was set using the first TOF measurement.
-Position was initialized as the negative distance from the wall, and the initial velocity was set to zero.
+Position was initialized as the distance from wall, and the initial velocity was set to zero.

 The state covariance matrix was initialized next.
-A relatively large uncertainty in both position and velocity was used at the beginning, since the exact initial state is not known accurately.
+A relatively large uncertainty in both position and velocity was used at the beginning, since the exact initial state is not known yet.

 ```cpp
 Sigma = np.array([